 It’s not too sweet but still uses some sugar, it takes minutes to put together, and it uses fresh pumpkin; because they are everywhere so why go buy a can?

-Here is my easy pumpkin bread recipe…
+OK!
+Let’s make this easy pumpkin bread recipe…

 You start by adding 3/4 cup sugar, 1 cup fresh pumpkin puree, 1/2 cup vegetable oil (or coconut oil), 1/2 cup of water, and 2 eggs into a large mixing bowl or to the mixer bowl.